Tendring District Council has completed a programme to transform the way it delivers services to the community.

 - New office spaces - working with staff on choices over furniture, for example

 Tendring District Council owns a number of buildings and sites, some of which are ageing and cost a lot to repair.
 By streamlining the estate, the council can save money not only from selling off sites which are no longer needed, but also through reducing maintenance costs by spending some up-front investment.
+Upgrades to buildings being kept also reduce carbon emissions and energy costs.

 The key pieces of work taking place are: